Fastcode/VisualMesh/readme/flavour/projection.md

 Fortunately the neural networks are able to continue to function with these distortions provided they are not significant.
 To account for this, several different models have been developed to try to preserve different properties.

-Whether you use are polar or cartesian coordinate system to present the points to the mesh makes a significant difference in how the network is able to perform.
+Whether you use a polar or cartesian coordinate system to present the points to the mesh makes a significant difference in how the network is able to perform.
 Polar networks such as Ring and Radial work well for Ground networks where you are looking at objects at a distance.
 In these systems having further in distance be a consistent direction in the graph means orientation of upright objects is preserved.
 Grid networks work better for spotlight systems where having a consistent coordinate system for the object is beneficial.